-The suction anchor, piles or caissons can be permanent until end of field or temporary for only the duration of the specific operation whet they provide seabed support.
+The suction embedded anchor, pile anchor, buckets or caissons can be permanent until end of field or temporary for only the duration of the specific operation when they provide seabed support.
 All load conditions will be included in the engineering and design from support during fabrication on the manufacturing yard to final recovery and removal.
 The lifting analysis will normally be based on DNVGL-ST-E273 if not specified otherwise by the Client.
 This is a conservative approach and an option is to perform hydrodynamic analysis using the specific installation vessel data and limiting sea state or significant wave height.

 The anchors will have main padeyes and lift points for installation lift but can also have temporary secondary padeyes for transportation and handling.
 Large suction anchors require significant crane lifting height and it might be more practical to weld on a temporary padeye for horizontal handling. eSubsea can perform these transportation and handling analysis with both structural design and the finite element method if required.

 Subsea Anchors Corrosion Protection

-The anchors will be protected from corrosion by sacrificial anode.
-The corrosion protection system is based on the surface area and the required time to be under water.
+The anchors will be protected from corrosion by cathodic protection using sacrificial anodes.
+The corrosion protection system is based on the surface area and the required time or design life to be under water.

-All required documentation such as equipment lists, fabrication drawings, design reports, corrosion protection report, lift test procedures, installation and retrieval procedure are included in the suction anchor engineering.
+All required documentation such as equipment lists, fabrication drawings, design reports, corrosion protection report, lift test procedures, installation and retrieval procedure are included in the suction anchor engineering package.
 On delivery, a certificate of conformance will be issued.
 If the purpose of the suction anchor is temporary, a storage and maintenance manual will be included.